 - 1 tsp olive oil

 Once the 10 minutes is up, add the zucchini and onion into the skillet.
 Cook for an additional 5 minutes or until the potatoes are fork tender.

-While the zucchini and onion are cooking, add the bacon into another skillet and cook it.
-Once it's done, add the bacon with about a tablespoon of the bacon fat in the skillet.
-Combine and turn the skillet on low heat and keep it warm.
+Once the bacon is done cooking, roughly chop it and add the bacon with about a tablespoon of the bacon fat in the skillet.
+Stir to combine and turn the skillet on low heat and keep it warm.

-Add 1-2 tbsp of the pesto into the hash.
+Add 2-3 tbsp of the pesto into the hash.
 Taste and adjust for seasoning!

 Add butter to another skillet and fry your eggs!
 Let the butter melt and gently crack the eggs in.
 Sprinkle a pinch of salt and pepper on the eggs and let the whites of the egg cook through - for about 2-3 minutes on medium heat.

 Place the egg on top of the hash.
 Serve immediately and enjoy!
 Garnish with basil if desired.